atsign-foundation/open_source_app_default/README.md

 4. Set up app starter code for your project (see Setting up Template Code).

 ## Setting up Template Code
-The @ Company has created app starter code (`at_app` - developed by Xavier Chanthavong) for new projects.
+Atsign has created app starter code (`at_app` - developed by Xavier Chanthavong) for new projects.
 Proceed these steps to generate this code in your repository.
 See this page for more details (https://pub.dev/packages/at_app/example)
 1. On your local terminal, `cd` into your repository's directory
 2. Activate the latest version of at_app: `dart pub global activate at_app`
 3. If you receive this error message (`Warning: Pub installs executables into $HOME/.pub-cache/bin, which is not on your path.`), then run the following command in your terminal, then re-run step #2: `export PATH="$PATH":"$HOME/.pub-cache/bin"`